Single Vision Lenses

 The five primary types of coatings for lenses are:

-• Scratch Resistant: for extra durability
+- Scratch Resistance: for extra durability